Abdulkareemoj/fresh-website/posts/How to seed a Database with test Data for an App.md

 ---
-publishDate: 'Jan 31 2024'
+publishDate: "2022-11-04"
-title: 'How to seed a Database with test Data for an App'
+title: "How to seed a Database with test Data for an App"
-description: 'Creating a seed file for your Database with JSON'
+description: "Creating a seed file for your Database with JSON"
-excerpt: 'I was working on a personal project when i decided to test it out with real data but i realized that i couldnt type out and insert data for over a 100 samoles by hand, thats just not the Programer/SWE way to do things...'
+snippet: "I was working on a personal project when i decided to test it out with real data but i realized that i couldnt type out and insert data for over a 100 samoles by hand, thats just not the Programer/SWE way to do things..."
-image: 'an image for the blogs page'
+image: "an image for the blogs page"
 ---

 I was working on a personal project recently when i decided to test it out with real data but i realized that i couldn't type out and insert data for over a 100 samples by hand, thats just not the Programer/SWE way to do things.
 So i set out to find a better way to do it and m

 ## <a name="Headings"></a>Headings